SeedLabs-it/smartknob-home-assistant-integration/README.md

 Notes:

 - HACS does not "configure" the integration for you.
-You must go to `Configuration -> Integrations` and add `Smart Knob` after installing via HACS.
+You must go to `Configuration -> Integrations` and add `SmartKnob` after installing via HACS.
-- The `mqtt` integration must be installed and configured in order for the `Smart Knob` integration to work.
+- The `mqtt` integration must be installed and configured in order for the `SmartKnob` integration to work.
 As manual configuration is required for the `mqtt` setup, this cannot happen automatically.

 For manual installation for advanced users, copy `custom_components/smartknob` to your `custom_components` folder in Home Assistant.